paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Listened to Syntax podcast about [CSS Layout](https://syntax.fm/show/104/css-layout), reviewing the basics including position, viewport units, responsive design. **Investigate**: viewport units vmin and vmax.
 * Learnt how to use SkyFonts to install Google Fonts on to desktop; installed fonts for portfolio project
+* Read about web font sizing guidelines [here](https://learnui.design/blog/mobile-desktop-website-font-size-guidelines.html) on the Learn UI Design Blog.

 #### Project:
 * Finished some minor details of portfolio front page design, tweaking colours.
 * Created complete front page design of portfolio for smaller viewports.
+* Updated all fonts to Roboto / Montserrat
 * Started work on portfolio projects page design

 #### Thoughts:
 At the start of today,